Azerbaijani literature: Divan poetry

-As the opposition of "the ascetic" and "the dervish" suggests, Divan poetry—much like Azerbaijani folk poetry—was heavily influenced by Shia Islam.
-One of the primary characteristics of Divan poetry, however—as of the Persian poetry before it—was its mingling of the mystical Sufi element with a profane and even erotic element.
+As the opposition of "the ascetic" and "the dervish" suggests that divan poetry, much like Azerbaijani folk poetry, was heavily influenced by Shia Islam.
+One of the primary characteristics of divan poetry.
+However, as of the Persian poetry before it—was its mingling of the mystical Sufi element with a profane and even erotic element.
 Thus, the pairing of "the nightingale" and "the rose" simultaneously suggests two different relationships: